stephanie-K/practitioner-stories/index.md

 <blockquote class="alt">
   <p><strong>This is about Service Design practice, which is wider than just service designers.</strong></p>
-  <p>Only 8 of our participants have 'service designer' as their job title.</p>
+  <p>Only half of our interviewees self-identified as service designers or had Service Designer as their job title. <br>
+  Other practitioners using service design approaches had roles in user research, accessibility, community engagement, user experience design and design training.</p>
 </blockquote>